Medical repatriation is the movement of a patient by medical plane or medical helicopter from their current location to their home city or country.

 There are advantages and disadvantages to carrying out a medical repatriation with a private plane.

-- Additional speed and comfort as there are no issues with airline check in and waiting times.
+- Additional speed and comfort as there are no issues with airline check in and waiting times for a flight via medical plane.

 - Direct access to the pilot and crew of the plane for discussion on their policies regarding emergencies and death on board.